 The Graphics Processing Unit (GPU) otherwise known as the Graphics Card is a programmable Logic Chip.
 It can be embedded within your Central Processing Unit or not depending upon its type.
 The two types of Graphics Processing Units are the Dedicated Graphics Processing Units or Discrete Graphics Processing Units and the Integrated Graphics Processing Units.

 The function of Graphics Processing Units is to render graphics i.e. image, video, animations, etc. to the computer’s screen.
 As you might already comprehend the fact that not having a well-performing Graphics Processing Unit will create problems to play high-resolution games and movies.
+You can enable hardware acceleration on this.

-Integrated Graphics Card
+What’s Integrated Graphics Card

 The integrated Graphics Processing Unit is often mistaken as the Integrated Graphics card is integrated on the motherboard or within the CPU.
 As you might have been acknowledged if you have read the previous portions of the article that a usual Graphics Card has several parts like the Output Interface, VRAM, RAMDAC, GPU, and many others.
 In the case of the IGPU, it uses the parts already present within the computer and gets the job done.
 It comes with its own advantages and disadvantages.